Frequently Asked Questions

 • iMac, 48GB RAM, 3.3 GHz four core i5.
 Running Windows 10 Pro under Bootcamp with a shared drive set up

-PGGB's memory requirements come from the need to accommodate input and output data, as well as the the processing required to achieve near ideal reconstruction.
+PGGB's memory requirements come from the need to accommodate input and output data, as well as the processing required to achieve near ideal reconstruction.
 Thus, the memory required is strongly dependent on:

 • The sample rate of the source track: The higher the rate, the more virtual memory is needed